shuuyu/Nexus/README.md

 This dependency introduces two features that would otherwise not be implemented, which are multi-bot support, and also modules that are essential for enhancing the user experience.
 There is no inbetween when it comes to this.

+There will come a day where we need to cut off Kord-Extension, and just use vanilla Kord.
+We'll let you know when this occurs.

 Note: This isn't finished!
 Please do not use this for production.

 ## Implementation